The 20 Best Spinal Muscular Atrophy Type 3 Doctors Near Me in Maryland, US

 Offers Telehealth

 Dr. Moukheiber trained in neurology at Tufts Medical Center and completed his fellowship in movement disorders at Johns Hopkins.
 His primary interests include using telehealth/teleneurology to help bridge the gap between tertiary care available in well-funded facilities and the dearth of it in significantly underserved and remote areas; especially pertaining to movement disorders in general and ataxia in particular.
 He has worked with a number of non-government organizations and founded his own entity that provides home health care in the form of advanced nursing, physical therapy and occupational therapy to underserved communities in third world countries, with particular emphasis on neurodegenerative diseases.
 Dr. Moukheiber is rated as an Experienced provider by MediFind in the treatment of Spinal Muscular Atrophy Type 3.
-His top areas of expertise are Stiff Person Syndrome, Movement Disorders, Parkinson's Disease, and Drug Induced Dyskinesia.
+He is also highly rated in 22 other conditions, according to our data.
+His clinical expertise encompasses Stiff Person Syndrome, Movement Disorders, Parkinson's Disease, and Drug Induced Dyskinesia.
+Dr. Moukheiber is board certified in American Board Of Psychiatry And Neurology.

 Experienced in Spinal Muscular Atrophy Type 3